mathisvickie/segy_os/README.md

     nasm -o segyos.com segyos.asm

 ## Running
-You can use either VM with DOS or download [Rufus](https://rufus.ie/) and flash FREE-DOS on your portable device.
-In DOS just run segyos.com
+You can use either VM with DOS or download [Rufus](https://rufus.ie/) and flash FREE-DOS on your portable device, then just run segyos.com